-- (a) If a district fails to pay its debt when due or defaults in the performance of any obligation that has been agreed to between the district and the city, which obligation has been identified by the city in writing as a material obligation or would result in a material modification under the district's service plan, and such default is continuing after the delivery of notice of such default to the district and the expiration of any cure periods, the district shall not issue additional debt, except refunding debt resulting in a net present value savings or refunding debt issued to avoid or to cure a payment default, without the prior authorization of the city council. - (b) If a court of competent jurisdiction has made a final determination that a district has defaulted on any of its financial obligations, and such determination is not subject to further appellate review, the district shall be precluded from issuing additional debt, except to
+(a) If a district fails to pay its debt when due or defaults in the performance of any obligation that has been agreed to between the district and the city, which obligation has been identified by the city in writing as a material obligation, and such default is continuing after the delivery of notice of such default to the district and the expiration of any cure periods, the district shall not issue additional debt, except refunding bonds issued to avoid or to cure a payment default, without the prior authorization of the city council.

+- (b) If a court of competent jurisdiction has made a final determination that a district has defaulted on any of its financial obligations, and such determination is not subject to further appellate review, the district shall be precluded from issuing additional debt, except to refund or refinance a financial obligation for the purpose of avoiding or curing a default without prior authorization of the city council. - (c) The city shall not be liable for any debt or default of any district by virtue of the city's review or approval of any service plan or district activities agreement.